 Published on 05 Apr, 2019 by Michael Bishop

 Note: A previous version of this article incorrectly stated that Sonnen's energy-storage systems won't recharge from solar panels when the grid is down.
 Shame on me (the author, Michael Bishop) for poor fact checking.

 Sonnen offers a premier home energy-storage system, rivaling Tesla's Powerwall energy-storage system.

 Most homes that get energy-storage systems aren't doing it for financial reasons (because the financials aren't good in most cases).
 They're doing it for peace of mind — they want a backup source of power if the electric grid goes down.

 Batteries and solar panels

 Solar panels can take that independence to the next level.
-The solar panels can recharge the batteries during an especially long grid outage caused by a hurricane, wildfire, or possibly someday a cyberattack.
+The solar panels can recharge the batteries during an especially long grid outage caused by a hurricane, wildfire, preemptive utility safety shut downs, or possibly someday a cyberattack.

-That's exactly how it works with the Tesla Powerwall.
-It'll recharge from on-site solar panels whether or not the electric grid is available.
-Tesla is even planning to offer an energy-storage system designed specifically for 100% off-grid use (for those in especially remote areas not served by the local utility, or those who are completely over dealing with their local utility).
+That's exactly how it works with Sonnen's battery-backup systems (such as ecoLinx) and Tesla's Powerwall battery-backup system.
+They'll recharge from on-site solar panels whether or not the electric grid is available.
+(Tesla is even planning to offer an energy-storage system designed specifically for 100% off-grid use — for those in especially remote areas not served by the local utility, or those who are completely over dealing with their local utility.)